AntoineMeler/Paraglidable/neural_network/README.md

 ## Introduction

 The problem of flyability prediction is formulated as a classification problem where the input X is the weather data  in a 3D cell and the output Y is the absence/presence of at least one reported flight in this cell.
-We assume that the presence of reported flight implies _flyability_ but, absence of reported flight does not imply _flyability_.
+We assume that the presence of reported flights implies _flyability_ but, absence of reported flights does not imply _non-flyability_.
 The gap between reported flights and _flyability_ is explained by what we call the [population](#Population-Block).

 <p align="center"><img src="docs/imgs/prediction_training_population.svg" width="70%"/></p>